DavidNash2024/Win32xx/samples/Threads/Readme.txt

 * How to create windows in different threads
 * Using PostMessage to communicate information between threads
 * Using PostQuitMessage to end a GUI thread
+* Using an Edit control as a child window to display text